 You don’t want to book a climbing course but rather go climbing alone or with friends?
 That is possible.
 In the SaltyWay House you can enjoy the relaxed atmosphere and meet like-minded people.
 You don’t have to book a climber.
 We will be happy to help you book a rental car and show you the best climbing spots in the area.
 You can also rent a boulder mat (crash pad) from us.
 You must bring your own climbing equipment.
 We are looking forward to having a barbecue together in the garden, a glass of wine in the sunset or a yoga lesson together with you.

 Climbing with children is no problem.
 We know that active parents sometimes need a few extra hands to enjoy their climbing holiday.
 This is exactly what we offer here at SaltyWay: children from the age of six can either participate in climbing courses themselves or be supervised by a SaltyWay instructor during climbing courses in the wall.

-A SaltyWay climbing holiday is a 5-day course from Monday to Friday.
-Each day is divided into half a day of climbing and climbing theory, and half a day of free time.
-Yoga sessions will also take place on two of these days.
+A climbing holiday at SaltyWay means one week of climbing and fun from Monday to Friday.
+Each course day is divided into half a day of climbing and theory and half a day of free time.
+There is also a yoga lesson two days a week.